-Frank H. Field & Joe L. Franklin Award for Outstanding Achievement in Mass Spectrometry
+Frank H. Field & Joe L. Franklin Award For Outstanding Achievement In Mass Spectrometry

-A professor and former chair of chemistry and biochemistry at the University of Maryland, College Park, Fenselau formerly served in the same roles at the University of Maryland, Baltimore County.
-She received a bachelor's degree from Bryn Mawr College and earned a Ph.D. at Stanford University.
+Costello received a bachelor's degree in chemistry from Emmanuel College in Boston in 1964.
+In 1970, she received a Ph.D. in organic chemistry from Georgetown University, where she worked with Charles F. Hammer on NMR and organic reaction mechanisms.
+She was a postdoctoral associate with Klaus Biemann at Massachusetts Institute of Technology from 1970 to 1973, and there she made the switch to MS. She continued as the associate director of MIT's mass spectrometry resource until 1994, when she became the founding director of the mass spectrometry resource at Boston University.

-Fenselau was president of the American Society for Mass Spectrometry from 1982 to 1984 and president of the U.S. Human Proteome Organization from 2004 to 2006.
-She has served as an associate editor of Analytical Chemistry since 1990, has been on the advisory board of the Journal of Proteome Research since its inception in 2001, and has also served on the advisory boards of Chemical Research in Toxicology and C&EN.
-Her previous honors include the 2005 Hillebrand Prize of the Chemical Society of Washington and the 1985 Garvan Medal.
-Her husband, professor of pharmacology and molecular sciences Robert J. Cotter of Johns Hopkins School of Medicine, is another prominent mass spectrometrist.
+She has served in many scientific societies, including as a councilor of ACS, as president of the American Society for Mass Spectrometry, and as senior vice president and currently president-elect of the Human Proteome Organization (HUPO).
+She received the 2004 Henry A. Hill Award from the ACS Northeastern Section, the 2008 Discovery Award in Proteomics Sciences from HUPO, and the 2009 Thomson Medal from the International Mass Spectrometry Foundation.

-Fenselau will receive the award and present the award address at an Analytical Chemistry Division symposium during the fall 2008 ACS national meeting in Philadelphia.
+Costello will present the award address before the Division of Analytical Chemistry at the fall ACS national meeting in Boston.

 Join the conversation